db23ai/FAQ-Interview-Question-Answer/ZDM/Oracle_ZDM_Interview_FAQ.md

 ---

-### 📢 Disclaimer
+### Disclaimer

-> ⚠️ This content is intended for **learning and educational purposes only**.
-It is not officially endorsed by Oracle.
-Always refer to Oracle’s official documentation and support channels for production use.
+This document is for educational purposes only.
+Please refer to the official Oracle documentation for detailed and up-to-date information.

----